 Seattle Children’s Robotics Program Celebrates Five Years of Life-Changing Procedures

-Children’s robotic surgical specialists have collective career experience performing over 400 pediatric robotic assisted surgeries including 12 world’s first procedures
+Five-year milestone marked with Blinky the Surgeonator’s surprise birthday party; Seattle Children’s robotic surgical specialists have collective career experience performing over 400 pediatric robot-assisted surgeries including 12 world’s first procedures

 Today, Seattle Children’s celebrated the fifth anniversary of its pediatric robotics program.
 Since its inception in 2006, Children’s has grown to become recognized as a worldwide leader in pediatric robotic surgery and research.
 At the centerpiece of its program, are two components that set it apart from the rest: 1) several of the industry’s top ranking surgeons and nurses, and 2) the latest da Vinci robot surgical system, the da Vinci Si HD, which helps the team perform robot-assisted (RA) laparoscopy, a type of minimally invasive surgery.

 The team of robotic surgical specialists led by Dr. John Meehan, pediatric general surgeon, and pediatric urologist Dr. Thomas Lendvay, have completed over 200 robotic procedures at Children’s, more RA surgeries for children than any other team in the region.
 The surgical team’s collective career experience – both at Children’s and at other institutions – includes: